raghuveer132/Devops-19-June-2023/03-git/Hands-on/1-commit-basics.md

 # Prerequsite before commit

 - Create your project folder
-- CD to create folder
+- CD to created folder
 - Run command `git init`
-- Create some empty files or folders
+- Create some empty files or folders to make commit
 - Set ownership (because git expects to give some basic information about the commit person)

   `git config --global user.name "vijay"`